EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/01_quickstart.md

 You will know that the code is running if you can see a white sphere in the middle of the scene.

 :::note
-You can also enter the scene and move around with an avatar by pressing the `Play` button in the editor.
+You can also enter the scene and move around with an avatar by pressing the `Play` button in the editor like we did before.
 :::